 2. Get a single version of the truth

-Imagine the difference to your business if every department was able to access and operate on the same data.
+Imagine the difference to your business if every department could access and operate on the same data.
 That’s exactly what you get with a unified platform.
-The system brings together data from all facets of your business.
-When you access it, you know that all information is correct, and that you are seeing the same figures as your colleagues in a different location or department – no need to phone the restaurant locations, or combine Excel files.
+The system brings together data from all parts of your business.
+When you access information, you know that it is correct and up to date – no need to phone the restaurant locations, or combine Excel files.

 3. Give guests clear, up-to-date information